jvde-github/AIS-catcher-for-Android/README.md

 This Android App helps to change your Android device into a dual channel AIS receiver that can be used to pick up AIS signals from nearby vessels, even if offline!
 The App directly accesses a Software Defined Radio USB device and can send received messages via UDP to plotting Apps like [Boat Beacon](https://pocketmariner.com/mobile-apps/boatbeacon/) or [OpenCPN](https://play.google.com/store/apps/details?id=org.opencpn.opencpn_free).

 Below you can find a link to the APK file.
-If you want to download AIS-catcher from the Google Play store and have a Google account, please get in contact with  [me](mailto:jvde.github@gmail.com) and I will provide you with a link to the store location for the internal test (or download the APK file below).
+For now I have decided not to make AIS-catcher available in the Play Store, this is too cumbersome for a small and free app.
+The only way to install it is by building yourself or install a pre-build APK file.

-The requirements to receive AIS signals are: a RTL-SDR dongle (or alternatively an AirSpy, AirSpy HF+ or RTL-TCP/SpyServer connection), a simple antenna, an Android device with USB connector and an OTG cable to connect the dongle with your Android device.
-Please note that this might not work on all Android devices.
+The requirements to receive AIS signals are: a RTL-SDR dongle (or alternatively an AirSpy Mini/R2/HF+), a simple antenna, an Android device with USB connector and an OTG cable to connect the dongle with your Android device.
 AIS-catcher only receives and processes signals and then forwards the messages over UDP.
 To make it a bit more interesting you would need an App like
 [Boat Beacon](https://pocketmariner.com/mobile-apps/boatbeacon/) or [OpenCPN](https://play.google.com/store/apps/details?id=org.opencpn.opencpn_free) to map the received vessel information.
-Also, do not forget to set the frequency offset for your RTL-SDR device.

 And one more thing, you need to be in a region where there are ships broadcasting AIS signals, e.g. near the water.